 Before starting the engine, check the throttle to be sure it is operating smoothly.
 Make sure it returns to the idle position as soon as the lever is released.
+EWB00250 fore riding the ATV or consult a Yamaha dealer.

 Malfunction of the throttle could make it difficult to speed up or slow down when you need to.
 This could cause an accident.
 Check the operation of the throttle lever before you start the engine.
 If the throttle does not work smoothly, check for the cause.
-Correct the problem beEBU18300
+Correct the problem be-